NixOS/nixpkgs/doc/packages/darwin-builder.section.md

 # darwin.linux-builder {#sec-darwin-builder}

-`darwin.linux-builder` provides a way to bootstrap a Linux builder on a macOS machine.
+`darwin.linux-builder` provides a way to bootstrap a Linux remote builder on a macOS machine.

 This requires macOS version 12.4 or later.

-The builder runs on host port 31022 by default.
+The remote builder runs on host port 31022 by default.
 You can change it by overriding `virtualisation.darwin-builder.hostPort`.
 See the [example](#sec-darwin-builder-example-flake).